Tanq16/containerized-security-toolkit/README.md

 <br>

-This project contains two Dockerfiles for a multi-stage image build that results in an ARM (useful for Apple Silicon) or x86_64 variants of a security focused docker image &rarr;
+This project contains two Dockerfiles for a multi-stage image build that results in an ARM (useful for Apple Silicon Macs) or x86_64 variants of a security focused docker image &rarr;

 - **Security Image for x86_64**
 - **Security Image for ARM64**